oluoluoxenfree/oluoluoxenfree.github.io/_posts/2017-03-05-first-week-of-march-learning.md

 title: What I'm learning; 6th March 2017
 ---

-I wa sa lot more sucessful this week doing what I said I would, even if I didn't complete them to as high a standard as I would have liked I did at least do parts of both of the goals I set myself.
+I was a lot more sucessful this week doing what I said I would.
+Even if I didn't complete them to as high a standard as I would have liked, I did at least do parts of both of the goals I set myself.

 __Last Week__: